Ceebs93/THDM_T3PS_scanner/docs/setup.md

     to setup `python 2.7` and load `gsl` libraries.

-2. Source the `setup.sh` script to set up some environment variables.
+2. Source the `setup.sh` script standing in the root directory of this package to set up some environment variables.

     ~~~~
     source setup.sh